-Vanguard PRIMECAP Fund.
-Vanguard provides corporate management, administrative, and distribution services.
-Each fund (other than a fund of funds) pays its share of Vanguard's total expenses, which are allocated among the funds under methods approved by the board of trustees of each fund.
-In addition, each fund bears its own direct expenses, such as legal, auditing, and custodial fees.
+Vanguard was established and operates under the Agreement.
 The Agreement provides that each Vanguard fund may be called upon to invest up to 0.40% of its net assets in Vanguard.
 The amounts that each fund has invested are adjusted from time to time in order to maintain the proportionate relationship between each fund's relative net assets and its contribution to Vanguard's capital.

-As of September 30, 2023, the PRIMECAP Fund had contributed capital to Vanguard as follows:
+As of October 31, 2023, the Fund had contributed capital to Vanguard as follows:

-Capital Percentage of Percent of Contribution Fund's Average Vanguard Funds' Vanguard Fund to Vanguard Net Assets Contribution Vanguard PRIMECAP Fund \$2,281,000 Less than 0.01% 0.91%
+Capital Percentage of Percent of Contribution Fund's Average Vanguard Funds' Vanguard Fund to Vanguard Net Assets Contribution Vanguard Explorer Fund \$671,000 Less than 0.01% 0.27%